If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 Seeing as the island gives you free rein to play with your look, you might want to complete your Ibiza packing list with some quirky accessories or jewelry.

-Stacked rings, lariat necklaces, feather earrings, beaded bracelets, and ankle chains are the kind of thing that works well in Ibiza.
+Stacked rings, lariat necklaces, feather earrings, beaded bracelets, and ankle chains are the kind of things that work well in Ibiza.
+Keep them safe while in transit in a travel-friendly jewelry roll.

 Going with the boho style, you can work some ornamental hair clips or flower garlands into your Ibiza outfits.

-Otherwise, a vintage-inspired hair scarf is a neat trick as it’ll protect your head from the sun during the day or dress up an outfit in the evening.
+Otherwise, a bandana hair scarf is a neat trick as it’ll protect your scalp from the sun during the day or dress up an outfit in the evening.
 You can also tie these around a handbag or loop them through a pair of shorts like a belt.

 If you forget, you can pick up accessories in all the main resort towns for a couple of Euros.